DevExpress-Examples/blazor-style-migration/readme.md

 # DevExpress Blazor Components - How to Update CSS Styles to v22.2

-This document summarizes the most often cases when you should use our private CSS selectors to apply a style to an element.
+This document summarizes the most common scenarios in which you should use our private CSS selectors to apply a style to an element.

 You can also press `Ctrl+F` and search for a private CSS selector that you used in a previous version.
 This helps you find a selector used in v22.1 or prior, and copy the new equivalent of this selector.